dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

 Note that the summary command and its arguments are enclosed within quotes after the -s option switch.

+Please note that if any of the postprocess jobs does not complete (has aborted/crashed), the summary job will not start (it will remain as PD in the slurm queue).

 Several summary jobs can be run in the same benchmarks run:
  ./benchmarks -s "diff <arguments...>" -s "tellme <arguments...>" <output dir>